saeedmehrang/saeedmehrang.github.io/PERSONALIZATION_README.md

 This document outlines the steps to personalize your Hugo website with your own content.

+## General Repository Updates

+### Updating the main content and the personal info
+- ✔️ The `config.yml` file and the `content/` are all updated.

+### Updating the Main README.md
+- ✔️ The `README.md` file in the root of the repository has been updated to reflect that this is a personal website and not a template, while also acknowledging the original template provider and noting customizations.

+### GitHub Pages Deployment Setup
+- ✔️ GitHub Pages has been enabled and configured to use GitHub Actions for deployment.
+This involved setting the source to "GitHub Actions" in the repository settings, allowing the `hugo.yml` workflow to build and deploy the site.

+# Additions to be Made ...

 ## 1. Adding Courses

 Your website is already structured to handle courses.
 Here's how to add your "Matrix Algebra" and "Neural Network" courses.